 So, what does your natal Juno says about your perfect partner?

-It’s sign and placement in natal chart reveals the kind of person we are meant to marry.
+Its sign and placement in the natal chart reveals the kind of person we are meant to marry.
 It represents what we need in a mate.
-Some astrologers are of an opinion that Juno represents our ture love or marriage partner.
+Some astrologers are of an opinion that Juno represents our true love or marriage partner.

 So, do you know, where your Juno is in your natal chart?

 ORDER NATAL CHART REPORT IN MY ONLINE SHOP